 A brief history

 Navarra’s vineyards are found in northern Spain in a region that borders the Basque Country, Rioja, and Aragon.
 This is an ancient land with a history of viticulture; history records that the Romans planted the first vines in the 2nd century BC, following their conquest of what was then known as Iberia.
 Initially, vines were planted to the south of the Pyrenees Mountains, on the Ebro River banks.
 Over time they spread out in all directions from the regional capital of Pamplona to the southern border of Navarra, neighboring Aragon.
 Subsequently, the wines’ reputation spread, and during the Middle Ages, they were highly regarded in Europe, particularly by pilgrims traveling on the Camino de Santiago route.

 However, the revolution that has taken place in Navarra is one of the most dramatic changes to have occurred in Spain’s wine industry in recent times.
 Once derided (justifiably) as a region of cheap jug wine, Navarra is now proving its ability to make characterful, terroir-driven wines at highly competitive price points.

 That is not to suggest, however, that Navarra is a one-trick pony.
 Far from it – the region is planted with a large cross-section of Spanish and international varieties, including Tempranillo, Cabernet Sauvignon, Merlot, Graciano, Viura, Malvasia, and Chardonnay.

 So, where should the curious oenophile start looking?
-Well, Bodegas Julian Chivite is an excellent place to begin any Navarran journey, an ancient producer founded in the 17th century and still to this day family-owned.
-Its vineyards are all in the northernmost Tierra Estella region, and the consistency of quality across the board is remarkable, mainly the Coleccion 125 range.
+Bodegas Julian Chivite is an excellent place to begin any Navarran journey, an ancient producer founded in the 17th century and still family-owned to this day.
+Its vineyards are all in the northernmost Tierra Estella region, and the consistency of quality across the board is remarkable, mainly in the Coleccion 125 range.
 Their 125 Chardonnay is among the best in its class and regularly ranks alongside the finest Spanish whites being made today.
 Other wineries like Domaines Lupier focus more exclusively on indigenous varieties such as Garnacha, arguing that ubiquitous grapes such as Chardonnay and Merlot have no place in Navarra.